 Reynisfjara Black Sand Beach

 Visitors can marvel at this ancient and mystical landscape, characterized by distant mountain vistas, dramatic cliffs, and striking rock formations.
-In 1991, National Geographic recognized Reynisfjara as one of the world's Top 10 most beautiful non-tropical beaches.
+In 1991, National Geographic recognized Reynisfjara as one of the world's top 10 most beautiful non-tropical beaches.

-Others suggest it is the frozen imprint of a long-lost, three-masted ship, while another theory suggests Reynisdrangar is all that's left of a frozen troll after a vengeful husband froze them after learning that they’d murdered his wife.
-Whichever the case, Reynisdrangar is home to a wealth of nesting seabirds, including Puffins, Fulmars, and Guillemots.
+Another theory suggests Reynisdrangar is all that's left of a frozen troll after a vengeful husband froze them after learning that they’d murdered his wife.
+Whatever the case may be, Reynisdrangar is home to a wealth of nesting seabirds, including puffins, fulmars, and guillemots..
+While walking along the coast, travelers will also observe the hexagonal rock formations that decorate the cliffsides running along the length of Reynisfjara, known as Gardar.

 Reynisfjara beach is a breathtaking destination, but it’s important to approach it with caution.
 The beach is known for its powerful and unpredictable waves, often referred to as “Sneaker Waves” or “Rogue Waves,” which can suddenly surge up the shore.